dawright22/azure-openai-terraform-deployment-sample/README.md

     ```
 - This will start the app on `http://http://127.0.0.1:5000/

-- Now Upload the Madeup_Company_email_archive.txt to the app to match context and encrypt the content using vault.
-Use commad below in a new terminal to send the content.
+- Now create a new secure contest file by running the command below.

     ```bash
     curl -X POST -F "file=@./data/Madeup_Company_email_archive.txt" http://127.0.0.1:5000/upload -v